hiroaki/maps.gpx/README.md

 ---

-# API reference (DEPRECATED)
+# API reference

-Because GPX Casual Viewer is under development, API will be changed without notice.
+Because maps.gpx is under development, API will be changed without notice.

-The current version is `v2.3.x`.

-However this project is ended once by this version and continuation is resumed by new project [https://github.com/hiroaki/maps.gpx](https://github.com/hiroaki/maps.gpx)

-## GPXCasualViewer class
+## MapsGPX class

 The core in this library.